dieterwhitt/Solaris/README.md

 # [Game]
 ### By Dieter Whittingham, Kevin Wu, Fanelle Pang, and Finnegan Van Dreumel
 ***
+Bonded by our shared childhood love of video games, we all had a common goal: to create something others could enjoy as much as we did.
+With this in mind, we combined our skills and brought this project to life.
+Throughout the process, we challenged ourselves to create something that would not only be fun to play but also meaningful in its story and gameplay.

 We are incredibly proud to share [Game]: an innovative 2d platforming experience created in the Godot engine using GDScript.
 Across 3 towers set in a mysterious world, players will encounter over 150 skill-testing rooms, unique enemies & bosses, original hand-placed pixel art, and unique gameplay inspired by Celeste, Super Mario Bros, and Geometry Dash.